josemichaelrubio/my-pytorch-deep-learning/docs/Update_Install_requirements-txt.md

 # Updating & Installing requirements.txt

+**NOTE**: since we are running a Conda environment, start will with these steps first: [environment-yml_cheatsheet.md](enironment-yml_cheatsheet.md).

 Remember to back up your current environment before performing these operations, especially if you’re working on critical projects.
 This way, you can restore your environment if needed.